databricks/databricks-sdk-py/README.md

 For each authentication method, the SDK searches for compatible authentication credentials in the following locations, in the following order.
 Once the SDK finds a compatible set of credentials that it can use, it stops searching:

-1. Credentials that hard-coded into configuration arguments.
+1. Credentials that are hard-coded into configuration arguments.

-   **Caution**: Databricks does not recommend hard-coding credentials into arguments, as they can be exposed in plain text in version control systems.
+   :warning: **Caution**: Databricks does not recommend hard-coding credentials into arguments, as they can be exposed in plain text in version control systems.
 Use environment variables or configuration profiles instead.

 2. Credentials in Databricks-specific [environment variables](https://docs.databricks.com/dev-tools/auth.html#environment-variables).
 3. For Databricks native authentication, credentials in the `.databrickscfg` file's `DEFAULT` [configuration profile](https://docs.databricks.com/dev-tools/auth.html#configuration-profiles) from its default file location (`~` for Linux or macOS, and `%USERPROFILE%` for Windows).